illyasen1999/rustystart/README.md

 I want to just focus on Rust and see what I can do with using the Rust Language. 🦀

-And try to commit to Github atleast everyday no matter how small or ugly the code is still commit it. 🦀
+And try to commit to Github atleast everyday no matter how small or ugly the code is still commit it until my Todo List is complete. 🦀

 ![Ferris the Crab](image.png)